jidongbsu/cs452-file-system/README.md

 ## Background

+### Directories vs Files

+Directories are considered a special type of files.
+In the file system you are going to implement, there are only two types of files: regular files, and directories.
+Every time a file is created, we allocate one data block, which is 4KB, to this file.
+Thus each file can store at most 4KB data.
+Every time a directory is created, we also allocate one data block to this directory.
+This data block does not store the directory's data, because directory itself does not have any data, rather, we use this data block to store the directory's dentry table.
+Read the README file of assignment 1 (i.e., [tesla](https://github.com/jidongbsu/cs452-system-call)) to refresh your memory on what directory entries (or dentries for short) are.
+In this assignment, we only care about the dentry's inode number and the file/directory's name.

 ### Links

 - When a file is created, by default its link count is 1.
 If one creates a soft or hard link to this file, its link count will be incremented by 1.
 In this assignment, we do not consider links to files.